 Sustainability has become an increasingly important consideration, in more recent times, as we’ve come to understand the impact of our consumption choices on the surrounding environment.
 This goes for everything from personal consumption, to the design of spaces.
 This means that architects and corporate designers are - and will continue to be - tasked with accounting for sustainability in their projects.

-When it comes to carpeting, ensuring sustainability can sometimes be a confusing task.
+One of the ways to bring sustainability and green thinking into a design project is through the choice of flooring.
+But when it comes to carpeting, ensuring sustainability can sometimes be a confusing task.
 There are a number of products that claim to be sustainable, a number of factors that impact overall sustainability and a number of different sustainability certifications that exist, operating on different geographical level — national, regional, etc.

 While it’s great that so many manufacturers and legislative bodies are considering sustainability, it makes it hard to make the most informed decision as to which products are truly the best for people and planet.